tiagobalmeida/openui5-camera/README.md

     // Do something with it :)
 },
 ```
  4. Told you this is easy to use.
-Be happy.

 ## Found a bug?
 Want to contribute to this project?